Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Experiments and Results

 \subsection{Ablation Study}

-We conduct several ablation experiments to consolidate our claims in \cref{sec:method}.
-We also provide a brief analysis on the learned CMSS manifold space to better understand its features in \cref{sec:manifold_analysis}.
+We conduct several ablation experiments to consolidate our claims in the Method section.
+We also provide an analysis on the learned CMSS manifold space and more ablations in Supplementary sections 3 and 4.

-\paragraph{The Effect of CMSS Manifold.} At the beginning of \cref{sec:method}, we mention that SSV2A could learn to perform the V2A task without CMSS disambiguation.
+\textbf{Effect of CMSS Manifold.} SS2A could learn to perform the V2A task without CMSS disambiguation.
 In order to prove the benefits of this disambiguation, we perturb the same Sound Source Remixer model with three different generation conditions: without CLIP embeddings, without CMSS embeddings, and with both embeddings.
 We train them on the same VGGSound data and evaluate the results with VGG-SS tests in \cref{table:fold_ablation}.
 A significant performance drop is observed in both generation fidelity and relevance when the CMSS conditioning is suppressed.
 This ablation confirms that CMSS disambiguation benefits our V2A task.

-\paragraph{The Effect of CCMR.} Recall that in \cref{eq:ccmr} we have defined a hyperparameter $\alpha$ to control CCMR's behavior.
-When $\alpha=0$, the mask becomes an identity matrix and CCMR is stifled.
+\textbf{Effect of CCMR.} Recall that $\alpha$ controls CCMR's behavior in \cref{eq:ccmr}.
+When $\alpha=0$, the mask becomes identity and CCMR is stifled.
 We train the same CMSS manifold modules under four settings of $\alpha$ and conduct VGG-SS tests. \cref{table:ccmr_ablation} shows that with CCMR, we can enrich the CMSS semantics to benefit downstream generation.
 However, setting $\alpha$ to higher values degrades generation quality.

-\paragraph{The Effect of Cycle Mix.} The Cycle Mix algorithm has two adjustable parameters: the number of iterations and the the sampling size of remixed CLAP embeddings in each iteration.
-We conduct 8 VGG-SS tests to observe the effect of Cycle Mix parameters in \cref{subsec:ccmr_ablation}.
-The optimal setup is chosen as 64 iterations and 64 samples, which is used throughout other experiments.